Tariq-Mehmood-Malik/Kubernetes-Cluster-Creation/README.md

 - A compatible Linux host.
 - 2 GB or more of RAM per machine.
 - 2 CPUs or more for control plane machines and minimum 1 for worker node.
-- Full network connectivity between all machines in the cluster.
+- Full network connectivity between all machines in the cluster. (ping test)
 - Unique hostname, MAC address, and product_uuid for every node.([Change IP & Hostname](unique.md))
 - Certain [ports](https://kubernetes.io/docs/reference/networking/ports-and-protocols/) are open on your machines.